-To keep our on-campus footprint predictable and manageable, only students with courses on campus or living in the residence halls, faculty teaching on campus and designated staff needed for essential operations or to support the increased campus footprint will be returning to campus for fall.
+To keep our on-campus footprint predictable and manageable, only students with courses on campus or living in the residence halls, faculty teaching on campus and designated staff needed for essential operations or to support the increased campus footprint will be returning to campus for spring.
 All others should continue to study, teach or work from home.

 Remote Class Availability